-The Ultimate Guide to Watch Case Steel
+The Ultimate Guide to Watch Case Steel: Types, Durability & Benefits

-The Ultimate Guide to Watch Case Steel
+Ultimate Guide Watch Case Steel

 When it comes to choosing a watch, the material of the case plays a crucial role in its durability, appearance, and overall quality.
 At Söner Watches, we pride ourselves on using the finest materials to ensure our timepieces stand the test of time.
 In this blog post, we'll delve into the differences between stainless steel, surgical steel, and hardened steel, and explain why our watches feature cases hardened to an impressive 800 Vickers (HV).